alon7/bbt-multiminer/README.md

-## Bits Be Trippin' Multi-miner
+## Bits Be Trippin' & alon7 Multi-miner

 Bits Be Trippin' is a youtube channel for cryptocurrencies mining.
-With their knowledge and experience, they released a multi miner that can mine different coins easly .
+They created the initial multiminer to enable easy switch between miners.
+I took the script a step further and added more pools, coins and options for easy mining.

 ## Setup

+1. Right click on bbt-multiminer.bat -> edit
-According to the cryptocurrency you want to mine, open the bbt-multiminer.bat script and change the wallet address on the top section.
+2. Under "Wallets", according to the coin you want to mine, change the wallet address to yours
-You can name your worker under the variable MINER_NAME
+3. You can name your miner if you change the MINER_NAME variable
-Change email address by the variable EMAIL_ADDRESS to get email notification from supported mining pools
+4. Change the EMAIL_ADDRESS to receieve updates from supported pools (nanopool for now)

+## How to

+1. Go to Setup before starting
+2. Double click the bbt-multiminer.bat
+3. Chose the miner and the coin you want to mine from the options.
+4. Profit.

 ## Contributors